On completion of the internship, students will have:

 Hosts can offer up to 4 intern projects.
 Subject to demand, the ANU’s preference is to place at least two students with a host organisation, provided they can be assigned to separate projects with different business problems to solve.

 Supervisors need to have an understanding of the business as well as relevant software technical skills (and access to other technical resources as required) to be able to support and guide the intern as the project evolves.

-Students in the Internship Program will have a specialist interest and technical skills (at Credit level or above) in one or more of the following areas:
+Students in the Professional Connect Program will have a specialist interest and technical skills (at Credit level or above) in one or more of the following areas:

 - artificial intelligence, and

 Internships are available to Masters of Computing, as well as penultimate and final year Computing undergraduate students.
 Only students with a Credit average or above will be considered for this opportunity.
 Students will have completed technical computing units, including software coding as well as specialist subjects such as data science, artificial intelligence and machine learning.